AliChoukatli/CyberShield-Enterprise/06_Threat_Detection_&_Simulation/Documentation/02_Custom_Analytics_Rules.md

 Microsoft Sentinel allows the creation of **custom analytics rules** to detect threats, anomalous behavior, or compliance violations using **Kusto Query Language (KQL)**.
 This section presents examples of custom rules you can use and adapt for your environment.

----

-## 🛠️ Custom Rule: Detect Multiple Failed Logins Followed by Success
+## 🛠️ Detect Multiple Failed Logins Followed by Success

 **📌 Use Case**: Detect brute force or password spraying attacks where a user fails multiple sign-ins and then succeeds.